awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-vpclink.md

 ## Properties<a name="aws-resource-apigateway-vpclink-properties"></a>

 `Description`  <a name="cfn-apigateway-vpclink-description"></a>
-A description of the VPC link\.
+The description of the VPC link\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-apigateway-vpclink-name"></a>
-A name for the VPC link\.
+The name used to label and identify the VPC link\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)